Contact information

 I use routinely collected data (real-world evidence) to understand the journey that people with these diseases make as they receive care, what this costs the healthcare system, and how their quality of life is affected.
 I use all this information to build economic models that can then help us better understand what the most efficient ways of treating patients are likely to be.

-I lead the health economic component of various projects lasting anywhere from one to seven years and funded by the National Institute for Health Research (NIHR), charity organisations both national and international, and industry partners.
+I lead the Health Economics and Outcomes Research Group within the Centre for Statistics in Medicine in the Department.
+Our portfolio includes a wide range of projects on different therapeutic areas, interventions, data sources, and methods, as well as the health economic component of primarily clinical studies lasting anywhere from one to seven years.
+The National Institute for Health Research (NIHR), charity organisations both national and international, and industry partners are the main funders of our research.
 My work is highly collaborative as our research is undertaken working together with medics, statisticians, allied health professionals, and patients themselves.

 I studied Economics and Political Science in the United States, completed an MSc in Public Policy in Venezuela, and then went on to do an MSc and PhD in Health Economics in the UK.
-Having studied in these three different countries, it is no surprise I am captivated by diversity, whether it is historical, political, cultural, or gastronomical, or simply in terms of what matters to people as they go about and make decisions in their lives.
+Having studied in three so different countries, it is no surprise I am captivated by diversity, of any and all kinds but especially historical, political, cultural, ethnic, even gastronomical, and simply in terms of what matters to people as they go about and make decisions in their lives.

 Key publications